The Laramie Project

 STAGE MANAGER

-Alex is thrilled to make his Fort Salem Theater debut as Stage Manager for "The Laramie Project."
+HE/HIM | Alex is excited to make his Fort Salem Theater debut with this production.
+More known for managing musicals, he is excited for a change of pace with a play.
 Alex serves as a board member at Schuylerville Community Theater, where he has contributed both onstage and behind the scenes.
 He was most recently seen at SCT as Spike in "Vanya and Sonia and Masha and Spike," and backstage as Stage Manager for "The Twenty-Fifth Annual Putnam County Spelling Bee" and "Cinderella."

 Beyond Schuylerville, Alex served as Stage Manager for Bunbury Players’ "A Man Of No Importance" at The Edison Club and as Technical Director for Bunbury Players’ "It's A Flop" at Clifton Park-Halfmoon Public Library.
 He has also worked as a spotlight operator for "Cabaret" at Broadway Upstate.